dsokol101/Rectangle/README.md

     It uses composition with a separate Length class.

     It shows how to properly call the constructor of the Length class on the member variables using the member initialization list.

+    We showed 3 different constructors in the Length class: default, integer parameter, and Length parameter (ie copy constructor)